dappnode/DAppNodePackage-prysm/GETTING_STARTED.md

 - **Is your first login?** use the link with the token attached below.
-For more information and a full guide on the new method of accessing the Prysm Prater Dashboard visit this forum [post](https://forum.dappnode.io/t/how-to-access-the-prysm-prater-webui-in-v0-1-5-upstream-v2-0-3-and-above/1304)
+For more information and a full guide on the new method of accessing the Prysm Dashboard visit this forum [post](https://forum.dappnode.io/t/how-to-access-the-prysm-prater-webui-in-v0-1-5-upstream-v2-0-3-and-above/1304)

 - If you have already logged in with the token go to [prysm.dappnode](http://prysm.dappnode/)